Canop/bacon/website/docs/config.md

-The behavior of bacon is defined by both a global `prefs.toml`preferences file and a `bacon.toml` which is specific to each project.
+The behavior of bacon is defined by both a global `prefs.toml`file and a project specifif `bacon.toml` file.

 Both are optional but you'll fast need specific jobs for your targets, examples, etc.